-29. We are also aware of a further anomaly in Horizon which was been considered in both criminal and civil Court proceedings - the "Falkirk Anomaly".
-30. The Falkirk Anomaly occurred when cash or stock was transferred between stock units.
+28. We are also aware of a further anomaly in Horizon which was been considered in both criminal and civil Court proceedings - the "Falkirk Anomaly".
+29. The Falkirk Anomaly occurred when cash or stock was transferred between stock units.
 It was resolved in March 2006 is therefore a different anomaly to either the 14 Branch or 62 Branch Anomaly.
-31. The Falkirk Anomaly was the subject of expert evidence in the "Misra" criminal prosecution, where: - a. the defence expert asserted that its existence demonstrated Horizon had faults which could cause losses, and therefore that possibility could not be excluded in Misra's case. - b. the prosecution expert (Gareth Jenkins from Fujitsu) asserted that it could not have been responsible for the losses because its clearly visible events had not manifested themselves in the branch records, and that it had been fixed more than a year earlier.
-32. The jury convicted Misra of [[theft and/or false accounting]].
-She was sentenced to [[INSERT]].
-Jury deliberations are confidential, and therefore we cannot say how central the expert evidence was to the conviction [[JARNAIL SINGH]] 33.
-The Falkirk Anomaly was also considered by the High Court in December 2006/January 2007 when a subpostmater (Lee Castleton) raised it as part of his defence to a debt recovery action for c.£23,000.
-34. The Court found "no evidence" of the Falkirk Anomaly in Mr Castleton's branch, and accepted the evidence of the Fujitsu witness (Anne Chambers), who was found to be a "clear, knowledgeable and reliable witness".
+30. The Falkirk Anomaly was the subject of expert evidence in the "Misra" criminal prosecution, where: - a. the defence expert asserted that its existence demonstrated Horizon had faults which could cause losses, and therefore that possibility could not be excluded in Misra's case. - b. the prosecution expert (Gareth Jenkins from Fujitsu) asserted that it could not have been responsible for the losses because its clearly visible events had not manifested themselves in the branch records, and that it had been fixed more than a year earlier.
+31. Misra pleaded guilty to false accounting, and was convicted by jury of theft.
+To reach this verdict, the jury had to be satisfied that the charges were proved beyond all reasonable doubt.
+She was sentenced to 15 months imprisonment.
+There has been no appeal against the conviction.
+32. The Falkirk Anomaly was also considered by the High Court in December 2006/January 2007 when a subpostmater (Lee Castleton) raised it as part of his defence to a debt recovery action for c.£23,000.
+33. The Court found "no evidence" of the Falkirk Anomaly in Mr Castleton's branch, and accepted the evidence of the Fujitsu witness (Anne Chambers), who was found to be a "clear, knowledgeable and reliable witness".